Our Directors

 Read moreless

-• Dr Emily Beaumont, Past President
+• Dr Emily Beaumont

 Academic Subject Lead for Strategy, Enterprise, Leadership and Management at the University of Gloucestershire